PgDip/MSc Occupational Therapy (pre-registration mode)Southwark Campus

 Our graduate entry programme is designed to enable you to be eligible for registration with the Health and Care Professions Council (HCPC).
 We have a dedicated team of tutors who utilise their clinical experience to inform their teaching.

 This course allows full-time professional training to be condensed into two years, rather than the traditional three-year route.
 To support teaching, the School of Health and Social Care has a dedicated suite of clinical skills labs, including two well-equipped Activities of Daily Living (ADL) suites, plus large rooms for art, splinting and group skills sessions.

 Why Occupational Therapy at LSBU?

-- No. 1 in London for student satisfaction and graduate prospects in Occupational Therapy (Complete University Guide 2019).
+- Ranked 1st amongst London competitors for Student Satisfaction and Overall Score in Occupational Therapy (Complete University Guide 2021).

 - Professional accreditation: we’re accredited by the Royal College of Occupational Therapists.